Mission Statement: To help people into a relationship with God through Jesus Christ and help them to grow in that relationship.

 Praise and Worship services are informal in style, although we use a simple structure.
 Songs are modern, we do not use the organ and PowerPoint is often used along with other means of illustrating the message and worship, which is lively in pattern.
 Sometimes a baptism service replaces the Praise and Worship.

-The 6-00 p.m.
-(St. Peter's only) Services are a mixture of the sixteenth century choral evensong – based upon the monastic services of the medieval church.
+Sunday Evening (St. Peter's only) Normally these Services are held at 6:00pm, but during the Winter months the service commences at 5:00p.m.(From 1st Sunday in November through the last Sunday in February).
+These services are a mixture of the sixteenth century choral evensong – based upon the monastic services of the medieval church.
 On two Sundays (1st and 3rd) the service is modern Holy Communion – similar to the morning Communion services.

 B48 (St. Peter's only) Once a month on each second Sunday of January to July and September to December, at 7-30 p.m. we have a more charismatic style of worship led by our music group.
 It’s very informal and we usually have a lively visiting speaker.
 We aim to finish at 9-00 p.m.

 Experience shows that worship must be in ‘Sprit and Truth’ and where God’s people meet in prayerful expectancy, He is there to bless and be blessed through our praise.